siddhi-io/siddhi/docs/documentation/siddhi-4.0.md

 |Item                          |Description
 ---------------                |---------
 |`@BufferSize`                 |**DEPRECIATED FROM V4.2.0**.
 This annotation is optional.
 The default value is buffer size 0. <br/>It is used to identify the number of 'expired' events to retain <br/>in a buffer, to handle out of order event processing.
 It's an optional parameter <br/>which is applicable, only if aggregation is based on external timestamp (since events <br/>aggregated based on event arrival time cannot be out of order).
 An event is identified <br/>as 'expired' with relation to the latest event's timestamp and the most granular duration <br/>for which aggregation is calculated.
 For example, if aggregation is for sec...year, the <br/>most granular duration is seconds.
 Hence, if buffer size is 3 and events for 51st second, <br/>52nd second, 53rd second and 54th second arrive, all of the older aggregations (for <br/>seconds 51, 52 and 53) would be kept in the buffer (since latest event is for 54th second)
 |`@IgnoreEventsOlderThanBuffer`|**DEPRECIATED FROM V4.2.0**.This annotation specifies whether or not to aggregate events older than the <br/>buffer.
-If this value is false (which is the default value as well), an event <br/>older than the buffer would be aggregated with the oldest event in buffer.
-If <br/>the value is true, an event older than the buffer would be dropped.
+If this value is false (which is default), an event <br/>older than the buffer is aggregated with the oldest event in buffer.
+If <br/>the value is 'true', any event older than the buffer is dropped.
 This is an optional annotation.
-Default value is false.
 |`@store`                      |This annotation is used to refer to the data store where the calculated <br/>aggregate results are stored.
 This annotation is optional.
 When <br/>no annotation is provided, the data is stored in the `in-memory` store.
-|`@purge`                      |This annotation is used to configure purging in aggregation granularities.<br/> when this annotation is not provided, above mentioned default purging will be applied.
+|`@purge`                      |This annotation is used to configure purging in aggregation granularities.<br/> If this annotation is not provided, the default purging mentioned above is applied.
-|`@retensionPeriod`            |This annotation is used to configure the retention periods of data purging.<br/> when this annotation is not provided, default retention period will be applied.
+|`@retentionPeriod`            |This annotation is used to specify the length of time the data needs to be retained when carrying out data purging.<br/> If this annotation is not provided, the default retention period is applied.
 |`<aggregator name>`           |This specifies a unique name for the aggregation so that it can be referred <br/>when accessing aggregate results.
 |`<input stream>`              |The stream that feeds the aggregation. **Note! this stream should be <br/>already defined.**
 |`group by <attribute name>`   |The `group by` clause is optional.
 If it is included in a Siddhi application, aggregate values <br/> are calculated per each `group by` attribute.
 If it is not used, all the<br/> events are aggregated together.